matsuand/docs.docker.jp/compose/rails.md

     docker-compose build

+{% comment %}
 ### Connect the database
+{% endcomment %}
+### Connect the database
+{: #connect-the-database }

+{% comment %}
 The app is now bootable, but you're not quite there yet.
 By default, Rails expects a database to be running on `localhost` - so you need to point it at the `db` container instead.
 You also need to change the database and username to align with the defaults set by the `postgres` image.
+{% endcomment %}
+The app is now bootable, but you're not quite there yet.
+By default, Rails expects a database to be running on `localhost` - so you need to point it at the `db` container instead.
+You also need to change the database and username to align with the defaults set by the `postgres` image.

+{% comment %}
+Replace the contents of `config/database.yml` with the following:
+{% endcomment %}
 Replace the contents of `config/database.yml` with the following:

 ```none